 For those who suffer from complex trauma (examples: child abuse, neglect, or domestic violence) it will take longer than at least three sessions in order to see results.

 For an isolated traumatic incident, it may take less time.
-Results show an approximate eighty percent success rate for isolated traumatic experiences.
+Results show an approximate eighty percent success rate for EMDR therapy when treating isolated traumatic experiences.

 EMDR Therapy for PTSD